 If you want to have children in the future, talk to your doctor about how chemotherapy might affect you and what options are available.
 Women may be able to store eggs (ova) or embryos, and men may be able to store sperm for use at a later date.
 This needs to be done before chemotherapy starts and requires careful consideration.

-- Common side effects include feeling tired, loss of appetite, nausea, hair loss, mouth sores, skin problems and bowel issues.
+- Chemotherapy can cause fatigue, loss of appetite, nausea, bowel issues such as constipation or diarrhoea, hair loss, mouth sores, skin and nail problems.

-- You may have a reduced ability to concentrate or remember things.
+- You may have trouble concentrating or remembering things.
 There can also be nerve and muscle effects and hearing changes.

 - You will be at increased risk of infections.
 This is because chemotherapy can reduce your levels of white blood cells, which are necessary for fighting infections.